In a huge beta update, Amazon recently released extensive new targeting options for Sponsored Products. Here’s what’s new and what it means for you.

 Update: It seems that Amazon has released the new feature to the public — everyone should be able to try it out now.
 Watch out for our experimental post, where we test all areas of this new targeting tool.
 Stay up to date — Subscribe to our newsletter.

-Advertisers can now target categories and products with Sponsored Product ads.
+Amazon PPC advertisers can now target categories and products with Sponsored Product ads.